isomerpages/moe-temaseksec/_co-curriculum/Sexuality Education 2023.md

 ### Information for Parents

-Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://temaseksec-moe-edu-sg-admin.cwp.sg/qql/slot/u187/Growing%20Years%20Opt%20out.pdf).
-The completed form is to be submitted by 17 February 2021.
+This form will be distributed to parents via Parents Gateway.
+The completed form is to be submitted by 6 March 2023.

-Parents who wish to opt their children out of the **_eTeens_ programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://temaseksec-moe-edu-sg-admin.cwp.sg/qql/slot/u187/eteens%20Opt%20out.pdf).
-The completed form is to be submitted by 17 February 2021.
+Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+This form will be distributed to parents via Parents Gateway.
+The completed form is to be submitted by 6 March 2023.

 Parents can contact the school at 64495020 for discussion or to seek clarification about the school’s sexuality education programme.